Henrietta St John (1699-1756), Lady Luxborough, attributed to Maria Verelst, c1720

 Login Sign up

 Henrietta died on March 26, 1756 aged 56.
-She is buried at St. Peter’s Church, Wootton Wawen, Warwickshire.
+She had been reunited with her daughter but never enjoyed a close relationship with her son.
+She is buried at St Peter’s Church, Wootton Wawen, Warwickshire.

 Medium - oil on canvas